mozilla/treeherder/docs/infrastructure/troubleshooting.md

 Sentry also tracks releases automaticaly to help you determine which release introduced an error.

-NOTE: The SDKs, when doing local development, have been configured to report to a release called `dev` instead of letting it report released based on the commit hash of your local checkout.
+NOTE: The SDKs, when doing local development, have been configured to report to a release called `dev` instead of letting it report releases based on a commit hash of your local checkout.

 ## Scenarios